What is an SEO Audit? The Cornerstone of Every Good SEO Campaign

 Off-Page SEO Assessment

-Off-page SEO looks at your site’s reputation and authority across the web.
-These factors help establish trust and credibility.
+Off-page SEO assesses your site’s reputation and authority across the web.
+These factors help search engines understand how trustworthy and credible your brand is.

 FactorEvaluation CriteriaSignificance

-Tools like SEMrush and Screaming Frog can simplify this process by offering detailed insights to help you prioritize changes.
-Combining technical, on-page, and off-page strategies creates a strong foundation for improving your search rankings.
+Tools like SEMrush and Screaming Frog can simplify this process.
+Combining all three audit types creates a powerful foundation for improving your search rankings.

 sbb-itb-c74901f